CodeGuru15/Frontend-Project/frontend/README.md

 1. Clone the repository
 2. Install dependencies: Navigate to the project directory and run "npm install"
 3. Start the developement server with 'npm run dev'
+4. Login, SignUp and Forgot Password pages are inter-linked.
+Only the dashboard page can be accessible with 'http://localhost:port/dashboard'.

 **Design Approach**